Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 it's my grand theory that they're just playing the hits.

-They're just they're trying in the same way that you just eloquently put, Uber played the hits of here's how we did deregulation, here's how we did growth, and this is how software grew in the past.
+They're just trying, in the same way that you just eloquently put, Uber played the hits of here's how we did deregulation, here's how we did growth, and this is how software grew in the past.

 I think the AI is trying to do the same thing, and it's bad at it.
 It's like watching a new class of dipshit try and do what the more evil dipshits of the past did and fail.